operas-eu/metrics_portal/docs/metrics-docs/altmetrics.en-GB.md

 ### Postman API Documentation

-For those who are familiar with Postman, the Altmetrics API has been documented using Postman, and a JSON copy of this documentation can be found at https://github.com/hirmeos/altmetrics/tree/master/docs/postman.
+For those who are familiar with Postman, the Altmetrics API has been documented using Postman, and a Postman collection can be found on GitLab: [Altmetrics repository Postman][1]

 ### Getting a token